barharding/Pewlett-Hackard-Analysis/README.md

 AND (de.to_date ='9999-01-01');
 ORDER BY e.emp_no;
 ```
 This query selects from the employee table current employees who were born in 1965 who would be eligible for a mentorship program.
+There are 1549 eligible mentors.
+The results were written to the mentorship_eligibility table and exported to a similarily named CSV.

 ## Summary: